brucou/react-state-driven/README.md

 testing, tracing and debugging

 We also have achieved greater modularity: our parts are coupled only through their interface.
-For instance, we use in our implementation `Rxjs` for preprocessing events, and [`state-transducer`](https://github.com/brucou/state-transducer) as state machine library.
-We could easily switch to
-   [`most`](https://github.com/cujojs/most) and [`xstate`](https://github.com/davidkpiano/xstate)
+For instance, we use in our example below `Rxjs` for preprocessing events, and [`state-transducer`] (https://github.com/brucou/state-transducer) as state machine library.
+We could easily switch to [`most`](https://github.com/cujojs/most) and [`xstate`](https://github.com/davidkpiano/xstate)
     if the need be, by simply building interface adapters.